 Some folks prefer to start seeds indoors and transplant winter squash seedlings in the early summer months, while others find direct seeding is more successful.
 I’ve had some success with direct sowing, but the very variable weather is always a challenge.

-When planting squash of any type, even compact varieties, give your plants plenty of room.
+When planting squash of any type, even compact winter squash varieties, give your plants plenty of room.
 Crowding your squash babies is likely to stunt growth and result in a less than stellar yield.

 Finally, don’t be afraid to experiment.
 If you want to try your hand at vertically growing butternut squash or letting those pumpkin vines flow along your garden path, go for it.
 No rule says you can’t.